 In the middle of the craziness, don’t we all need that one person in our lives that can just come.
 To sit by our side.
 So you know who is in your corner, so you know you aren’t alone.

-In the world of parenting, and parenting a child with Autism.
-Finding that person, finding that community of people who can just listen to you is so important.
-Life is crazy – it’s literally messy and flour covered – we all need a person to be at our side.
+In the world of parenting finding that person, finding that community of people who can just listen to you is so important.
+Life is crazy – it’s literally messy and flour covered – we all need a person to walk beside us.

 So: What does 15 pounds of flour taste like?